zzz0906/LeetCode/README.md

 return a Reverse Linked List

 just traverse to end and put it in a new linked list.
 Again and again.

+## 207. Course Schedule

+Find a cycle in a graph!

+dfs?

+WRONG!
+1->0 1->7 7->0 there is no cycle! but return false;

+see std

+oh just add one sentence! just after accessing to this node delete the flag; 1->0; return to 1 then 0 can be false;

+in one path!

+vector's time complexity << map!

+use vector!